North of Tyne Ask Me Scheme

 Delivered in partnership with local communities, the scheme allows everyday people to become Community Ambassadors.
 Through training sessions, they will be equipped with an understanding of domestic abuse and how to respond to survivors.
 This knowledge will enable the community to play an active role in ending domestic abuse.

 The training sessions take place online, using Zoom.
-The sessions are 2.5 hours long and you would need to be available to attend 3 sessions on the same day/time over a three-week period.
+The training takes place over either three 2.5 hour long sessions or two 3.5 hour long sessions.
+You need to be available to attend all the sessions on the same day/time over a two or three-week period.
 You can choose the dates and times that are most convenient for you.

 The North of Tyne Community Ambassador programme delivery partners are: WWiN and Harbour